dougeby/IntuneDocs/intune/free-trial-sign-up.md

 ## Next steps

-In this quickstart, you've created a free subscription to try Intune in a test environment and optionally configured a custom domain name.
-To learn more about Microsoft Intune, continue to the next quickstart to add users and assign licenses.
+In this quickstart, you've created a free subscription to try Intune in a test environment.
+For more information about setting up Intune, see [Set up Intune](setup-steps.md).

+To follow this series of Intune quickstarts, continue to the next quickstart.

 > [!div class="nextstepaction"]
 > [Quickstart: Create a user and assign a license to it](quickstart-create-user.md)